 The PSAT Math section is composed of two sub-sections: a 45 minutes calculator-optional section, and a 25-minute no-calculator section.
 These sections include a total of 48 questions: 40 multiple-choice questions and 8 student-produced response (or “grid-in”) questions.
 The multiple-choice questions provide four possible answers; students must determine which of the four choices is the correct solution to the question.
 The grid-in questions require students to calculate and grid the correct answers; no answer choices are given.
 Some grid-in questions can have more than one correct answer.

-The PSAT Math questions focus on four areas: number and operations; algebra and functions; geometry and measurement; and data analysis, statistics, and probability.
+The PSAT Math questions focus on four areas: heart of algebra; problem solving and data analysis; passport to advanced math, and additional topics in math, including limited geometry, trigonometry, and pre-calculus.
 The chart below provides more information about the specific skills these questions test.
-Students are allowed to use a calculator on the PSAT Math sections.
-Visit the College Board website for details about approved and restricted calculators.
+While students are allowed to use a calculator on a portion of the PSAT math section, all test-takers should check the College Board website for details about approved and restricted calculators.

 To access sample PSAT Math multiple-choice questions, visit the College Board website.